 That said, I know that taking measures to keep my brain healthy is just as important as with my body and skin.
-I do my best to read thought-provoking material each day, and I play a lot of Scrabble, which experts say is good mental exercise.
+I do my best to read thought-provoking material each day, and I play a lot of Scrabble, which experts say is a good mental exercise, alongside brain training games.
 But recently I got to thinking about nutrition: We've extensively covered the best foods to eat for a flat tummy and clear skin here on Byrdie, but what about foods for cognitive function?

 Vibrant fruits are rich in an important antioxidant called lutein, which is well known to improve eyesight—but new science says it also has a number of brainy benefits.
-"In a recent study conducted by Abbott and the University of Illinois at the Center for Nutrition, Learning & Memory, it was shown that seniors who consume more lutein have better crystallized intelligence—or, the ability to retain and use information that has been acquired throughout life," says Kuchan.
+"In a study conducted by Abbott and the University of Illinois at the Center for Nutrition, Learning & Memory, it was shown that seniors who consume more lutein have better-crystallized intelligence—or the ability to retain and use information that has been acquired throughout life," says Kuchan.

-If you're going to gorge on any colorful fruit, let it be blueberries, which "many great health benefit while tasting like an all-natural candy," says Christopher Calapai, MD, a board-certified expert in osteopathic medicine, specializing in longevity.
-First off, blueberries are some of the world's biggest antioxidant powerhouses, rich in fiber and vitamins C and K. But they also contain high levels of gallic acid, which Calapai says "protects our brains from degeneration and stress."
+If you're going to gorge on any colorful fruit, let it be blueberries: "They have many great health benefits while tasting like an all-natural candy," says Christopher Calapai, MD, a board-certified expert in osteopathic medicine, specializing in longevity.
+First off, blueberries are some of the world's biggest antioxidant powerhouses, rich in fiber, vitamins C, and vitamin K. But they also contain high levels of gallic acid, which protects our brains from degeneration and stress.

 Leafy greens like kale, Swiss chard, collard greens, and romaine lettuce, as well as broccoli, are also rich in lutein; plus, they contain another potent nutrient called zeaxanthin.
 "Additional research we have conducted suggests a combination of lutein and zeaxanthin can help improve processing speed and memory at any age," says Kuchan.
 (In addition, broccoli boasts high levels of vitamin K and choline, which help keep your memory sharp.)

 Walnuts, almonds, cashews, chia, flax, and pistachios are all loaded with omega-3 fatty acids, which "can play a critical role in preserving cognitive functions and slowing the progression of the aging brain," says Kuchan.
-Recent research shows that in a group of older adults prone to late-onset Alzheimer's, those who consumed more omega-3 fatty acids "did better than their peers on tests of cognitive flexibility, or the ability to efficiently switch between tasks."
-Because the body does not naturally produce omega-3s, it is essential to add them to your diet at every stage of life.
+A 2015 study showed that in a group of older adults prone to late-onset Alzheimer's, those who consumed more omega-3 fatty acids "did better than their peers on tests of cognitive flexibility, or the ability to efficiently switch between tasks."
+Because the body does not naturally produce omega-3s, it's essential to add them to your diet at every stage of life.

 Great news: Your morning upper is actually doing wonders for your brain.
 "The combination of antioxidants in coffee and tea along with a moderate dose of caffeine is neuroprotective," Dow explains.
 "That's why people who have three small cups of coffee a day have significantly less dementia."